1. Interest Rate

 Additionally, loopholes in individual bank borrowing guidelines are regularly exploited by savvy buyers with the tacit abetment of those within the banking industry.

-This policy disproportionately affects asset rich investors / speculators.
+It disproportionately affects asset-rich investors/speculators.
 It severely limits their access to funding based on increasing asset values.

-By enforcing this, BNM effectively increases the costs to acquiring higher liquidity (cash) through refinancing.
-This would reduce the upward pressure on property prices caused by the asset rich segment of society.
+By enforcing this, BNM effectively increases the costs of acquiring higher liquidity (cash) through refinancing.
+This would reduce the upward pressure on property prices caused by the asset-rich segment of society.

 7. Increase in Transparency of Property Sales Price

-As a marketing strategy, developers may offer rebates and freebies to purchasers, but discreetly include the costs (referring to the rebates and freebies) into the property selling price by articifially inflating the price.
-This has the effect of distorting actual home prices, and allowing buyers to take a higher loan amount than would have been.
+As a marketing strategy, developers may offer rebates and freebies to purchasers, but discreetly include the costs (referring to the rebates and freebies) into the property selling price by artificially inflating the price.
+This has the effect of distorting actual home prices and allowing buyers to take a higher loan amount than would have been.